This Vegan Icebox Cake combines vanilla pudding with juicy peaches and blueberries for an effortless and unforgettable, no-bake summer treat.

 Instructions

-• Spread a very thin layer of vanilla pudding onto the bottom of a 34 oz IKEA glass food container (link in notes), then top with an even layer of graham crackers or vanilla cookies.
+• Spread a very thin layer of vanilla pudding onto the bottom of a 34 oz glass food container (link in notes), then top with an even layer of graham crackers or vanilla cookies.

 • Mix the blueberries with the maple syrup in a small separate bowl.